Quick checklist

 - Use 49 CFR 391.51 as the control list for core DQ file contents and retention.

-- Save the driver application and employment history items.
+- Save the driver application and three-year employment history verification.

 - Keep required MVR and safety performance inquiries where applicable.